wp-plugins/wp-ds-faq-plus/readme.txt

 == Description ==

 WP DS FAQ Plus is the expand of WP DS FAQ plugin.
 The plugin bases on WP DS FAQ 1.3.3.
 This plugin includes the fixed some issues (Quotation and Security, such as SQL Injection and CSRF. ) , Japanese translation, improvement of interface, and SSL Admin setting.

 == Installation ==

 Download: <a href="http://kitaney.jp/~kitani/tools/wordpress/wp-ds-faq-plus_en.html">WP DS FAQ Plus</a>

 1. Extract the source compress file and upload "wp-ds-faq-plus" folder to the plugin folder (wp-content/plugins/) in Wordpress.
-2. If you use "WP DS FAQ" plugin, please disactives the plugin.
+2. If you use "WP DS FAQ" plugin, please disactivate the plugin.
-3. Enable "wp ds faq plus" plugin.
+3. Enable "WP DS FAQ Plus" plugin.

 = Usage =

 * Please ignore the error message if the 413 characters output error appears when you install it.
 The error is due to the Japanese comments in PHP code.
 * The data format is the same as "WP DS FAQ" plugin.
-Therefore, you can switch between "WP DS FAQ" plugin and "WP DS FAQ Plus" plugin. * Please see the following change log about the compatibility of old version and "WP DS FAQ". * By version 1.0.12, the compatibility with "WP DS FAQ" was recovered.
+Therefore, you can switch between "WP DS FAQ" plugin and "WP DS FAQ Plus" plugin.
+* Please see the change log in the following web site about the compatibility of old version and "WP DS FAQ".

 About the detail information, please see the following site.